This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 If you’ve never heard of naan bread before, you are really missing out!
 Naan is a flatbread from India.
 But don’t let the term flatbread scare you away!
 It is actually filled with bubbles which makes it quite soft and pillowy.
 You will love naan as soon as you try it!

 Traditionally naan is eaten dipped in hummus or served alongside other Indian dishes like curry, butter chicken or Tikka Masala.
-The pillowy texture is perfect for soaking up the sauces that are Indian food is most known for.
+The pillowy texture and amazing flavor makes it perfect for soaking up the sauces that are Indian food is most known for.

 • Gluten-free naan: use an all-purpose gluten-free flour blend in place of the all-purpose flour.